 (This is Part 1 of a 2-part Blog: Parents’ Take.
 Check out Part 2: PSLE Students’ & Educators’ Takes to be published by mid July ’18 which will feature interviews with 4 current PSLE Maths students and teachers.
-Written by Cecilia Leong.)
+Written, researched & compiled by Cecilia Leong.)

 🙋 Hands up parents who’ve signed their kids and themselves up for PSLE Maths booster camps or workshops.
 If you haven’t done so, let me try to shed some light on why I – a self-confessed anti-tiger parent would do such a thing to my third (and last) kid needing to pass this rite of passage (the operative word here being pass).

 Having known and spoken with quite a few primary and secondary Maths teachers and tutors this past decade and more has confirmed an unconscionable truth: that upper primary, more specifically, PSLE Maths, is in a league of its own.
 These educators have more or less affirmed that Maths at secondary level are easier than PSLE Maths.
 Don’t believe me?
 Read on.